 I have clients on Paleo diets who are hanging out for carbs, secretly inhaling sugary muffins in desperation, and putting on even more weight.
-Others who are gluten free, sugar free, calorie and food free dieters who are missing so many vitamins and minerals that there health has gone down the tube.
+Others who are gluten-free, sugar-free, calorie and food free dieters who are missing so many vitamins and minerals that their health has gone down the tube.

 Don’t get me wrong – there are benefits to all of these ways of eating.
 So what is the answer, what should you eat?.